What makes CHOC unique?

 History of CHOC

-From 1985, Cambridge Handel Opera Group (CHOG) put on biennial staged productions of Handel’s operas.
-These were led by the leading Handel scholar Dr Andrew Jones, who also prepared the editions and translations.
-CHOG’s productions stood out for marrying historically informed performances with historically appropriate stagings, and its closure in 2013 was a sad loss for Handel devotees.
+From 1985 to 2013, Cambridge Handel Opera Group (CHOG) put on biennial staged productions of Handel’s operas.
+Directed by the leading Handel scholar Dr Andrew Jones, CHOG’s productions stood out for marrying historically informed performances with historically appropriate stagings.

 Rodelinda in the Great Hall

-Cambridge Handel Opera Company (CHOC) mounted its inaugural staged production in April, 2018 with four acclaimed performances of Handel’s Rodelinda, HWV 19 in the Great Hall of the Leys, Cambridge.
-Operas by Handel will be presented in even numbered years while operas by contemporaries of Handel will be presented in the intervening years.
+Cambridge Handel Opera Company (CHOC) mounted its inaugural staged production in April 2018 with four acclaimed performances of Handel’s Rodelinda, HWV 19 in the Great Hall of the Leys, Cambridge.